WE WISH YOU A JOYOUS HOLIDAY SEASON...FROM ALL OF US AT 54KIBO!

 TAKE A MINIMALIST APPROACH

 - Take a minimalist's approach to accessorizing.
-Add interesting accessories throughout the home.
 I am a design minimalist through and through.
 I like to keep solids the main focus and add in a variety of patterns that are eye-catching, such as these Yael et Valerie pillows, iconic graphic pillows from South Africa, or these handwoven Egyptian wool rugs.
+Accessories can quickly refresh a room.
 There's an interesting story in the design details of mother-daughter duo Yael and Valerie, if you have a few moments to read.

 - Select centerpieces that add depth and drama.
 Centerpieces can be minimal yet impactful.
 Use minimalist lighting like these necklace pendant lighting in white, for a dramatic effect.